rcalandrelli/HiCtool/tutorial/normalization-matrix-balancing.md

 A single contact matrix can be plotted by passing the global contact matrix and as arguments the chromosome(s) in the rows (``--chr_row``) and in the columns (``--chr_col``) as a list between square brackets.

 **Tip!** Loading the global map to extract the single matrices to plot may require time especially at higher resolutions.
-If you wish to plot several single heatmaps either input them all at once using ``--chr_row`` and ``--chr_col`` as below.
+Therefore, this solution is useful when you want to plot several matrices at once using ``--chr_row`` and ``--chr_col`` as below.
+Note that at very high resolution loading the global matrix may result in a memory error, thus you should plot each heatmap passing a single contact matrix.

 - **Visualizing a single heatmap by passing as input the single contact matrix**